Details

 Data Science (first trimester, 5 ECTS)

 This course introduces fundamental concepts and mathematical tools in data science, with the aim of preparing students for data processing in computational biomedicine.
 Specifically, the following topics will be covered: 1) Hypothesis testing; 2) Dimensionality reduction, using machine learning algorithms such as manifold learning, unsupervised learning and principal components analysis; 3) Classification, supervised learning and decision making processes; 4) Applications in Big Data, involving methods such as deep learning.
-See detailed study plan.
+See a more detailed description.

 Research Methodology (first trimester, 5 ECTS)

 This course covers the major considerations and tasks involved in conducting scientific research.
 It reviews the graduate studies research context, skills and methodologies.
 It furthermore introduces the essential aspects in research proposal writing and research reporting.
-See detailed study plan.
+See a more detailed description.

 Seminars (first, second, third trimester, 2+2+1 ECTS)